stackgl/shader-school/exercises/heat/README.md

 # Heat equation

+## Exercise

+Implement a shader which computes a single step of the explicit Euler scheme for integrating the heat equation, described below.

+The previous state of `f(x,y,t-1)` will be encoded in a periodic texture.
+The diffusion constant and damping will be sent in the parameters `kdiffuse` and `kambient` respectively.

+To get started, there is a file called <a href="/open/heat" target="_blank">`heat.glsl` in the directory for this lesson</a>.

+***

 The damped heat equation is a second order linear partial differential equation which describes the flow of heat through a material.
 In the continuous 2D setting it is described by the following equation:

 ```